cmpute/pcl.py/README.md

 Cython bindings of Point Cloud Library (PCL)

 ## Principles
 Implement a easy-using cython library to process point cloud, combined with scipy and numpy.
-This library wraps `PCLPointCloud2` class into python and users can pass data from numpy to `PointCloud<PointT>` easily with this library and headers.
+This library wraps `PCLPointCloud2` class into python (using [structured NumPy array](https://docs.scipy.org/doc/numpy/user/basics.rec.html)) and users can pass data from numpy to `PointCloud<PointT>` easily with this library and headers.

 Nevertheless, this library focuses on simplicity, readability and accessibility, the heavily templatized part of original PCL is not implemented in this library due to the limitation of cython.
 However, the templated cython headers are added and you can still write this part of code in C++ and then wrap the input and output in python easily with this library.